ISAAKiel/Mosaic/04-R_basics02/index.md

 # 3. Save created Data Frame of Iron Age graves using `subset`
 # 4. Save this Data Frame in your Subfolder `2data`
 # 5. Explore following functions `rbind()` and `cbind`
+# 6. Create and edit a Histogramm and a Violinplot.
+# 7. Use `?plot` to create a scatterplot.
-# 6. Download and load all neccessary packages for our next lecture.
+# 8. Download and load all neccessary packages for our next lecture.
 ```

 ---